dell/csm-docs/content/v2/csidriver/installation/helm/powerflex.md

 - This install script also runs the `verify.sh` script.
 You will be prompted to enter the credentials for each of the Kubernetes nodes.
   The `verify.sh` script needs the credentials to check if SDC has been configured on all nodes.
 - It is mandatory to run install script after changes to MDM configuration in `vxflexos-config` secret.
 Refer [dynamic-array-configuration](../../../features/powerflex#dynamic-array-configuration)
+- If an extended Kubernetes version is being used (e.g. `v1.21.3-mirantis-1`) and is failing the version check in Helm even though it falls in the allowed range, then you must go into `helm/csi-vxflexos/Chart.yaml` and replace the standard `kubeVersion` check with the commented-out alternative. *Please note* that this will also allow the use of pre-release alpha and beta versions of Kubernetes, which is not supported.

 - (Optional) Enable additional Mount Options - A user is able to specify additional mount options as needed for the driver.
    - Mount options are specified in storageclass yaml under _mkfsFormatOption_.